Writing experts often want us to believe that there is only one worthwhile creative writing process. It usually goes something like this:

-Assessing the Creative Writing Process
+Examining the Creative Writing Process

 It occurred to me that I don’t have one creative writing process.
 I have several.
 And I always use the one that’s best suited for a particular project.

-Writing processes are good.
+Creative writing processes are good.
 The reason our predecessors developed these processes and shared them, along with a host of other writing tips, was to help us be more productive and produce better writing.
 Techniques and strategies can be helpful, but it’s our responsibility to know what works for us as individuals and as creative writers and to know what will cause us to infinitely spin our wheels.